Romeo Bragato: Early life and career

-Romeo Bragato was born fourth in a family of ten children to Giuseppe and Paolina Bragato on 26 February 1859 in the harbor town of Lussinpiccolo now Mali Losinj on the Adriatic island of Lussin (now Losinj).
+Romeo Bragato was born fourth in a family of ten children to Giuseppe and Paolina Bragato on 26 February 1859 in the harbor town of Lussinpiccolo now Mali Lošinj on the Adriatic island of Lussin (now Lošinj).
 At that time it was part of the Austrian Empire but is now part of Croatia.
 His mother Paolina (née Depangher) was Austrian from Vienna.
 Bragato's early education was at Pirano (Piran) south of Trieste on Istria and at a technical school there.
-According to his family, Bragato then trained as an architect in Vienna and from 1879-1883 attended the Regia Scuola di Viticoltura ed Enelogia in Conegliano in the heart of the Veneto wine region.
+According to his family, Bragato then trained as an architect in Vienna and from 1879 to 1883 attended the Regia Scuola di Viticoltura ed Enelogia in Conegliano in the heart of the Veneto wine region.
 Bragato graduated in 1883 and returned to Lussinpiccolo where for a year he was an oenologist at the Provincial Association of Agriculture and later from 1 January 1885 until 1888 viticulturist and cellar master for the Jerolimic brothers.